darklang/dark/docs/eventsV2.md

 the retry count, and adding a delay.
 It will put the Notification back into PubSub to retry later.
 After 2 retries, it fails entirely and deletes the event.

+**FSTODO**: not yet fully implemented
+If the worker fails catastrophically, PubSub will keep retrying at 5 minute intervals, but will set a retries header.
+A QueueWorker that receives a notification with enough retries will delete the event and the notification.

+"Bad" notifications (perhaps they can't be read by the queueworker) will be discarded by PubSub after a week.

+### Queue counts

+**FSTODO**: add an index
+We do a DB query for the number of events for that canvas/handler.

 ### Emit

 Done in `LibEvent` via `emit`, or automatically via `CronChecker`.
-Calls `EventQueue2.enqueue`.
+Calls `EventQueueV2.enqueue`.
 This adds a new value to the events table with:

 - `retries = 0`
 - `locked_at = NULL`